mgs042/Argus/README.md

 - **Packet Loss**: Argus will soon monitor and alert for sudden or abnormal packet loss, indicating network instability or attack.
 - **Active/Inactive Devices and Gateways**: Tracks whether gateways and devices are active or inactive in the network, ensuring that all components are properly monitored for security issues.
 - **RF Jamming**: Monitors whether LoRa RF signals are not being jammed and ensures that the gateway receivers have a good signal strength and a signal-to-noise ratio to separate the original signal from the modulated carrier
-- **Link Margin**: Monitors whether Signal strength is optimum for LoRa signals to be decoded, it should neither be too high (unecessary wastage of power) or too low (chances of information loss).
+- **Link Margin**: Monitors whether Signal strength is optimum for LoRa signals to be decoded, it should neither be too high (unnecessary wastage of power) or too low (chances of information loss).
 - **Battery Status**: Alerts when the battery level shown in the device status messages are too low.
 - **Gateway Location Shift**: Keeps track of gateway locations and detects any location shifts.